xapple/gefes/README.md

     $ pyenv rehash

 #### Step 5: Obtaining extra dependencies
 `gefes` makes use of many third party programs which need to be installed and accessible from your ``$PATH``.
 Depending on what parts of the pipeline you are planning to run, you might not need them all.
-You can try and install the missing onesonly when `gefes` complains about a missing executable.
+You can try and install the missing ones only when `gefes` complains about a missing executable.
 These dependencies each have specific installation procedures and include:

  * [NCBI BLAST](http://blast.be-md.ncbi.nlm.nih.gov/Blast.cgi) version 2.2.28+ providing ``blastn`` and ``blastp``
  * [Ray](http://sourceforge.net/projects/denovoassembler/) version 2.3.1 providing ``ray231`` (included in repository)
  * [Picard Tools](http://broadinstitute.github.io/picard/) version 1.101 providing ``MarkDuplicates.jar`` (included in repository)
- * [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) version 2.2.4 providing ``bowtie2`` and ``bowtie2_build2``
+ * [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) version 2.2.4 providing ``bowtie2`` and ``bowtie2-build``
  * [bedtools](http://bedtools.readthedocs.org/en/latest/) version 2.15.0 providing ``genomeCoverageBed``
  * [samtools](http://samtools.sourceforge.net) version 0.1.19 providing ``samtools``
  * [concoct](https://github.com/BinPro/CONCOCT) version 0.4.0 providing ``concoct`` (included in the python package index)